viiinzzz/SupermarketReceipt-Refactoring-Kata/README.md

+I worked in the 'with_tests' branch 😓
+...bundle offer discount to be investigated for complex cases 🤪🔫

 # The Supermarket Receipt Refactoring Kata

 This is a variation of a popular kata described in http://codekata.com/kata/kata01-supermarket-pricing/.
 The aim of the exercise is to build automated tests for this code, refactor it, and add a new feature.